-Like anything else, proper maintenance and repairs to your poured in rubber surface is essential to its look and performance.
+Like anything else, your poured in place rubber will require proper maintenance and repairs to look its best and perform properly.
 Although some vendors sell this expensive surfacing as a maintenance-free system, this is not entirely true.
 Anything out there needs maintenance.
 In the case of the poured rubber, here is a list of things that will degrade or damage your playground rubber surface:

-- Harsh UV rays degrade the polyurethane binders first used the mix the rubber granules.
+- Harsh UV rays degrade the polyurethane binders first used to mix the rubber granules.
 These binders need to ultimately be replenished to achieve system longevity.

 - High traffic areas such as slide exits and areas under swings will wear out faster than the rest of the surface.

 - In northern states, people complain that their rubber surface shrank, exposing a gap between the rubber and the surrounding grade.
 This gap typically leads to tripping hazards.